RevansChen/online-judge/Codefights/arcade/db/README.md

 ## Level 3: Would you LIKE the Second Meal?

-11. Unknown
+11. suspectsInvestigation
-12. Unknown
+12. suspectsInvestigation2
-13. Unknown
+13. securityBreach
-14. Unknown
+14. testCheck
-15. Unknown
+15. expressionsVerification
-16. Unknown
+16. newsSubscribers

 ## Level 4: GROUP Dishes BY Type